How To Start your Ukulele Players Club

 The music club music book and chord charts.
 It seems every established club has its own music book.
 You can start you club book with the free Flea Bag song book from The Ukulele Hall of Fame (UHoFM) web site, or use Jumpin' Jim's Ukulele Tips 'n' Tunes" by Jim Beloff, or "Happy Time Ukulele Method and Song Book" by Buddy Griffin.
 A 3 ring binger is good because you can add additional songs as you find them.
 If you are going to make transparencies of the music to display on a screen for group playing, the words and cords is all you need.
 I like having the melody notes on the music so some of the members can play along with the notes, and those not familiar with the song can read the music and know how the melody goes.
 I use the popular GCEA “C” tuning for most songs.

-Update: The Daily Ukulele and The Daily Ukulele - Leap Year edition from Jim Bellof and Flea Market Music is starting to be the standard book that a lot of clubs, meetup groups and jams are using.
+The Daily Ukulele and The Daily Ukulele — Leap Year edition from Jim Bellof and Flea Market Music is the standard book that a lot of clubs, meetup groups, and jams are using.

 There is even a Bari version with the songs all in the same key.
 This is great for Baritone players as well as guitar players in standard tuning.